datatrail-jhu/08_data/manuscript/09_privacy.md

 Data Science projects should NOT:
 * increase risk or harm
 * pose threats to individuals
-* make individuals' PII publicly-available or succeptible to theft
+* make individuals' PII publicly-available or susceptible to theft
 * break any laws
 * share data with other groups/companies without the consent of the individuals
 * saved data insecurely